-The total Global Adjustment is estimated to be \$12.8 billion.
-The RPP share of this (i.e., α times the total cost) is estimated to be \$6.5 billion, or \$106.94/MWh (10.694 cents per kWh).
-This is the forecast of the average Global Adjustment cost per unit for RPP consumers over the period from November 1, 2019 to October 31, 2020.
+The total Global Adjustment is estimated to be \$12.3 billion.
+The RPP share of this (i.e., α times the total cost) is estimated to be \$6.1 billion, or \$102.22/MWh (10.222 cents per kWh).
+This is the forecast of the average Global Adjustment cost per unit for RPP consumers over the period from May 1, 2019 to April 30, 2020.

-The Global Adjustment represents the difference between the total contract cost of the various contracts it covers (for Bruce nuclear, gas plants, renewable generation, CDM, etc.) and the market value of contracted generation, as well as the difference between the payment amounts set for OPG's prescribed generating assets and the market value of that generation.
-The Global Adjustment therefore changes for three reasons:
+The Global Adjustment represents the difference between the total contract cost of the various contracts it covers (for the prescribed generating assets, Bruce nuclear, gas plants, renewable generation, CDM, etc.) and the market value of contracted generation.
+The Global Adjustment therefore changes for two reasons:

-- changes (mostly increases) in the number and aggregate capacity of contracts or rateregulated assets it covers; - o changes in regulated rates or inflation-based adjustments in contract rates; or - o fluctuations in the market revenues earned by contracted and prescribed generation.
+- changes (usually increases) in the number and aggregate capacity of contracts it covers, or - fluctuations in the market revenues earned by contracted and prescribed generation.